multivendorx/MultiVendorX/readme.txt

 **[We Keep Our Ears Open](https://multivendorx.com/custom-development/)** - MultiVendorX is open to new ideas and suggestions as we look forward to the little tit-bits provided by you.

-**[Fixing Common Errors](http://github.com/wcmarketplace/dc-woocommerce-multi-vendor)** - With MVX, you can expect to see constant improvement as we try to fix our mistakes as soon as it occurs.
+**[Fixing Common Errors](https://github.com/multivendorx/MultiVendorX)** - With MultiVendorX, you can expect to see constant improvement as we try to fix our mistakes as soon as it occurs.

-**[Frequently Asked Questions](https://multivendorx.com/faq/)** - MVX team is happy to answer any queries you have so expect to receive answers for most of your queries here.
+**[Frequently Asked Questions](https://multivendorx.com/faq/)** - MultiVendorX team is happy to answer any queries you have so expect to receive answers for most of your queries here.

 == Installation ==
 NOTE: MultiVendorX plugin is an extension of WooCommerce, so the WooCommerce plugin must be installed and activated in your WordPress site for this plugin to work properly.